 If you were to paint a picture of what safety looks like, it would include clean floors, tidy surfaces and everything in its proper place.
 But that’s not just because it makes for a pretty picture.
 Proper housekeeping is essential to workplace safety and includes removing all hazards and waste materials from work areas.

-Housekeeping can not only prevent incidents and injuries but it also helps boost morale, productivity and quality of work.
-The benefits of housekeeping is not limited to construction sites either, this safety practice extends to all workplaces, including industrial factories, manufacturing plants, warehouses as well as retail stores and offices.
+Housekeeping will not only prevent incidents and injuries but it also helps boost morale, productivity and quality of work.
+The benefits of housekeeping are not limited to construction sites either, this safety practice extends to all workplaces, including industrial factories, manufacturing plants, warehouses as well as retail stores and offices.
 Here are five easy ways to keep safety-first workplace housekeeping on track.

 Clean as you go

 Taking a clean-as-you-go strategy not only saves time but helps create good housekeeping habits.
 Certainly, anything that could pose a risk to someone’s health (like an obvious hazard or spill) should be cleaned immediately.
 But for less urgent tasks, it’s still a good idea to encourage employees to put things away as soon as they finish using them.
 Cleaning as you go reduces the amount of time and energy that needs to be mustered up after taking a break and significantly reduces potential injuries by being proactive.
 By using the momentum built up to perform tasks, workers will be surprised by how much easier it is to continue through to the cleanup.